-The 2015 Australian Infrastructure Audit ranked the North Sydney–Northern Beaches Corridor as the 10th-most congested corridor in the wider Sydney region in 2011, and forecast 11th-most congested in 2031.
-The Gore Hill/Warringah Freeway/Sydney Harbour Bridge/Eastern Distributor Corridor was ranked 12th in 2011, and, in the absence of additional capacity, it is projected to become the most congested corridor in New South Wales in 2031.
+The 2019 Australian Infrastructure Audit ranks the North Sydney–Northern Beaches Corridor as the fourth most congested corridor in Sydney’s PM peak periods during 2016, and forecast seventh most congested in 2031, as measured by total vehicle delays.
+The Gore Hill/Warringah Freeway/Sydney Harbour Bridge/Eastern Distributor Corridor is projected to become the 10th most congested corridor in Sydney in 2031.

-The initiative proposes a motorway crossing underneath Sydney Harbour, connecting WestConnex with the Warringah Freeway, and a motorway connection from the Warringah Freeway to Seaforth/Balgowlah on the northern side of Middle Harbour.
+The initiative proposes a motorway crossing underneath Sydney Harbour, connecting WestConnex with the Warringah Freeway, and a motorway connection from the Warringah Freeway and Gore Hill Freeway to Seaforth/Balgowlah on the northern side of Middle Harbour.